A Note on Inequalities for Three Domination Parameters: Abstract

 \section{Abstract}

 In this short paper, we establish relations between the domination number $\gamma$, the total domination number $\gamma_t$, and the connected domination number $\gamma_c$ of a graph.
 In particular, we prove upper and lower bounds for $\gamma_t$ in terms of $\gamma$ and $\gamma_c$.
-Moreover, we propose the following conjecture: for every connected isolated-free graph $G$,